-Modifications to water control operations in the ACT Basin have largely been documented in 17 the revised Master Water Control Manual Appendices prepared for each of the five federal 18 projects in the basin and the four APC Projects with flood risk management responsibilities.
-19 Appendix A for Allatoona Dam and Lake was prepared in March 1952 and revised in August 20 1962, December 1993, and XXXX 2013.
-Appendix B for Weiss Dam and Lake was prepared in 21 October 1965 and revised in 2009.
-The 2009 revision was administrative in nature and did not 22 23 make substantial changes to the operation of the project.
+Modifications to water control operations in the ACT Basin have largely been documented in the revised Master Water Control Manual Appendices prepared for each of the five federal projects in the basin and the four APC Projects with flood risk management responsibilities.
+Appendix A for Allatoona Dam and Lake was prepared in March 1952 and revised in August 1962, December 1993, and May 2015.
+Appendix B for Weiss Dam and Lake was prepared in October 1965 and revised in 2009.
+The 2009 revision was administrative in nature.
 Appendix C for Logan Martin Dam and Lake was prepared in January 1968.
-Appendix D for H. Neely Henry Dam and Lake was 24 prepared in January 1979 and revised in XXXX 2013.
-Appendix E for Millers Ferry Lock and 25 Dam was prepared in December 1990 and revised in XXXX 2013.
-Appendix F for Claiborne 26 27 Lock and Dam was prepared in October 1993 and revised in XXXX 2013.
-Appendix G for 28 Robert F. Henry Lock and Dam was prepared in March 1999 and revised in XXXX 2013.
-Appendix H for Carters Dam and Lake (and Reregulation Dam) was prepared in July 1979 and 29 30 revised in XXXX 2013.
-Appendix I for Harris Dam and Lake was prepared in December 2003 and revised in XXXX 2013.
-31 a.
-Metro Atlanta Population Growth.
-The significant population growth in the Metropolitan Atlanta area, and to a lesser degree in Montgomery, Alabama, has resulted in increased water demands for M&I water supply, for additional flows in the river to better maintain water quality and aquatic life, and for higher pool levels to support recreational needs.
-Concerns associated with flooding also increase with increases in population.
+Appendix D for H. Neely Henry Dam and Lake was prepared in January 1979; a temporary February 2001 operating guide curve variance became permanent upon the FERC license renewal on 20 June 2013; and Appendix D was revised in May 2015.
+Appendix E for Millers Ferry Lock and Dam was prepared in September 1970, administratively updated in December 1990 and revised in May 2015.
+Appendix F for Claiborne Lock and Dam was prepared in April 1972, administratively updated in October 1993 and revised in May 2015.
+Appendix G for Robert F. Henry Lock and Dam was prepared in September 1974, administratively updated in March 1999 and revised in May 2015.
+Appendix H for Carters Dam and Lake (and Reregulation Dam) was prepared in July 1979 and revised in May 2015.
+Appendix I for Harris Dam and Lake was prepared in September 1972, revised in October, 1993, administratively revised in June 2004 and revised in May 2015.
+Logan Martin and Weiss Water Control Manuals are not being revised at this time because APC does not have sufficient real estate interests (flood easements) to support flood risk management operations per existing manuals and FERC licenses.
+The Corps and APC will develop and execute separate MOUs that address only navigation and drought operations for Logan Martin and Weiss Lakes.
+Updates to the manuals are deferred pending APC resolution of flood easement issues and/or adoption of revised flood risk management protocols.